 Pricing in Puerto Rico will also be at its peak for hotels and activities.

 May through November is Puerto Rico’s shoulder season where you will find less crowds and lower prices across the island.
-We visited Puerto Rico in during the end of August – the beginning of September and had a great experience.
+We visited Puerto Rico during the end of August – the beginning of September and had a great experience.

 We did almost have a hurricane scare, however the hurricane changed paths and if it were to hit, we had travel insurance to protect our trip!